Troubles at Silicon Valley Bank ripple across Boston tech scene - The Boston Globe

 SVB has a large office in downtown Boston and often hosts events on behalf of startups and venture capital firms.
 When the office opened in 2020, SVB said it had more than 250 employees in Boston and Newton working on tech and health care banking and related services.
 In 2021, SVB acquired Boston Private Bank & Trust, which caters to wealthy individuals and has branches in Boston, Cambridge, Wellesley, and Beverly.

+The Wellesley branch was closed on Friday, with the FDIC notice of seizure taped to the door.
+Guy Morris, who lives in Newton, tried to get access to his deposits on Friday afternoon but was thwarted.
+He said he kept his accounts below the FDIC insurance maximum but was worried about whether he would get access to his money for upcoming bills.

+“If I had know about this, I would have taken all my money out yesterday,” he told a Globe reporter.

 The trouble started this week after SVB said it had lost $1.8 billion on bond investments and was raising a $2.25 billion capital infusion.
-The bank’s assets ballooned during the recent runup in the tech market as startups raised billions of dollars and deposited it at the bank.
+The bank’s assets ballooned during the previous years’ runup in the tech market as startups raised billions of dollars and deposited it at the bank.

-Instead of making loans, SVB invested much of the money in Treasury bonds that don’t mature for years.
-With the Federal Reserve raising interest rates, prices of the bonds have fallen.
-If SVB could have held the bonds until maturity, that wouldn’t matter.
-But the downturn in tech had customers withdrawing more funds, forcing the bank to sell its Treasuries at a loss.
-As fears about the bank’s stability spread, more customers had withdrawn funds, forcing SVB to sell more bonds and exacerbating the situation.

 Advertisement

-“It’s obviously ridiculously important to have a banking partner that understands the needs of startups,” said David Chang, who worked with the bank on his prior startup and is now a general manager at recruiting firm Hunt Club.
+“It’s obviously ridiculously important to have a banking partner that understands the needs of startups,” said David Chang, a fixture of the Boston tech scene who worked with the bank on his prior startup and is now a general manager at recruiting firm Hunt Club.
 “They’re going above and beyond the menu of things you pay for to respond to one-off requests startups make.
 You don’t find that amount of agility at more established banks.”

 Aaron Pressman can be reached at aaron.pressman@globe.com.
 Follow him on Twitter @ampressman.